Maria Thattil: Miss Universe

-Thattil was named Miss Universe Australia in October 2020, and was placed in the top 10 of the global competition as only the third woman of colour to represent Australia.
+Thattil was named Miss Universe Australia in October 2020, and was placed in the top 10 of the global competition as only the third non-white woman to represent Australia.
 She said that she had entered the competition partly "to redefine Australian beauty standards" in Australia, which were focused on tall white women (she is just 5'3"), and to defy bullies and trolls who had targeted her on social media.
-Upon winning the competition, she was only the third woman of colour to win in its nearly 70-year history.
+Upon winning the competition, she was only the third non-white woman to win in its nearly 70-year history.
 She was interviewed by media and it started conversations about racism, as well as barriers for women and young people.

 Media appearances

-She has had many appearances on Australian television, as a presenter, frequent commentator, and actor.
+She has had many appearances on Australian television, as a presenter, frequent commentator, and actress.
 She has appeared on Channel 9's Today Extra, and Talking Honey, Seven Network's The Morning Show, ABC's News Breakfast and India Now; and Network 10's Studio 10.

 In January 2022, Thattil appeared as a contestant on the eighth season of I'm a Celebrity...Get Me Out of Here!
 Australia.
 She was the second contestant to be eliminated.
 While in the jungle, she came out as bisexual.

 In 2023 she began making occasional appearances as a co-host on Network 10's current affairs news show The Project.
 In July of that year, she became the host of her own podcast The Maria Thattil Show.

 On 4 August 2023, Thattil was a guest judge in an episode of RuPaul's Drag Race Down Under.

 On 2 September 2024 she appeared on ABC Television's current affairs panel show Q+A, in a special event filmed in Dandenong, Victoria.

 Acting

-In August 2023 Thattil made her acting debut in a guest role in the reboot of Mother and Son on ABC Television.
+In August 2023 Thattil made her acting debut in a guest role in the remake of Mother and Son on ABC Television.

-In December 2023, Thattil joined the cast of Neighbours in the guest role of Amira Devkar, the first ever South Asian queer character in the show.
+In December 2023, Thattil joined the cast of Neighbours in the guest role of Amira Devkar, the first South Asian queer character in the show.
 She made her first appearance in May 2024, and appeared in six episodes of the show.

 She has created a series on TikTok called Lets Get Ducking Famous!, in which her character, Naomi, and her friend try to make their duck famous on social media.